 Skip the state fees!
 Get an Illinois corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Illinois corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Illinois corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Illinois

 To start a corporation in Illinois, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Department of Business Services.
 You can file this document online or by mail.
 The articles cost a minimum of $175 to file.
 Once filed with the state, this document formally creates your Illinois corporation.

 Per § 805 ILCS 5/5.05 (2019), every Illinois corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the Illinois Department of Business Services database and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your Illinois Articles of Incorporation.
 Follow along with our filing instructions below:

 Filing the Illinois Articles of Incorporation